AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Adobe Campaign is now compatible with **Microsoft SQL Server 2022** and **Oracle 23c** as Relation Database Management Systems, and in Federated Data Access (FDA).

+* Adobe Campaign now requires at least a Java Development Kit (JDK) 11.
+On Windows, the JRE must be available as described in [this section](../../installation/using/application-server.md#jdk).

 * The Campaign (Neolane) SDK for mobile applications is now deprecated.
 You must now transition to Adobe Experience Platform SDK.
 [Learn more](deprecated-features.md).

     In the meantime, to ensure service continuity, Campaign v7.4 comes with: